wy193777/CarND-Behavioral-Cloning-P3/README.md

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

+## video

+run1.mp4 is for track one and run2.mp4 is for track two.

 ---
 ###Files Submitted & Code Quality